Elvencedor/tascordion/README.md

 # tascordion
-An API for carrying out specific opeerations on a user's todo list, written in nest.js + graphql
+An API for carrying out specific operations on a user's todo list, written in nest.js + graphql